mmcnicol/presentations/cloud/README.md

 # cloud computing

-On-demand delivery of compute power, database storage, applications, and other IT resources through a cloud services platform via the internet with pay-as-you-go pricing.
+on-demand delivery of (commodity) compute power, database storage, applications, and other IT resources through a cloud services platform via the internet with pay-as-you-go pricing.

+established & trusted model for the delivery of IT services in both the public and private sectors.

+cloud should now be the default option - principle of "Cloud First"

 * Trade capital expense for variable expense (with cloud computing, you don’t need to make large upfront investments in hardware)
 * Benefit from massive economies of scale